-Go upstairs (escalator in middle of platform) and take the Downtown/Brooklyn B train (not on weekends or after 9:30pm) to 7th Avenue, in Brooklyn.
+Go downstairs (escalator in middle of platform) and take the Downtown/Brooklyn B train (not on weekends or after 9:30pm) to 7th Avenue, in Brooklyn.
 The house is less than three blocks.

 For late nights and weekends, the next best from West 4th when the B is not running, is the Brooklyn bound D train (also from West 4th) to Atlantic Avenue/Barclays Center.
-Then follow signs to the 2/3 train and get (email hidden) Plaza.
+Then follow signs to the 2/3 train and get off at Grand Army Plaza.

 Alternatively, from JFK, you can take the Jamaica Station AirTrain Line to Jamaica Station to connect to the LIRR (Long Island Rail Road).
 Take the LIRR to Atlantic Terminal in Brooklyn (20 minutes).
 Once at Atlantic, you can take the subway trains 2/3 to Grand Army Plaza or Q train to 7th Ave.

 LIRR: $10.00/person (cheaper off-peak)

 AirTrain → Howard Beach (A train to Manhattan) → West 4th (B train to Brooklyn*) → 7th Ave ($7.75/person)